 By Janice Hoppe-Spiers, Senior Editor at Knighthouse Media

-Calhoun Super Structure’s strength is in its 25 years of experience engineering permanent fabric structures for a diverse portfolio of clients throughout North America.
+Calhoun Super Structure’s strength is in its 25 years of experience in fabric building construction engineering permanent fabric structures for a diverse portfolio of clients throughout North America.
 “We are a fabric structure company that provides the strongest and safest permanent fabric structures for our clients,” President Jeremy Calhoun says.

-Calhoun’s father, Leonard Calhoun, began selling fabric structures in 1992 through Calhoun Agri Services Ltd. in Chelsey, Ontario, as hay covers.
+Calhoun’s father, Leonard Calhoun, began fabric building in 1992 through Calhoun Agri Services Ltd. in Chelsey, Ontario, as hay covers.
 In fact, the first-ever Calhoun structure was built on the Calhoun family farm.

 “As the local farmers aged, they were having trouble pulling hay covers over the hay, so we built year-round small structures up to 32 feet wide by 70 feet long and grew from there,” Jeremy Calhoun says.
 “We were always being approached for larger structures and we really took off in 2001.
 We redeveloped into a manufacturing company where we had the buildings designed, engineered and sold for all different purposes.”